yokolet/dazzling-leaves/explanations.md

     * Runtime: O(n^2) - O(n^2) to build a BST, O(height) (height <= n) to search BST
     * Space: O(n) - O(n) to save nodes, and O(n) to save children info

+## Question 5: The mth element from the end in a linked list

+Given a linked list and the number expresses mth, find the mth element from the end.

+### Considerations

+- Input and Output

+    * Input: a linked list and integer (mth)
+    * Output: a value(integer) of the mth element from the end

+- Assumptions

+    * the integer for mth is zero or positive
+    * the integer for mth is less than the length of the linked list
+    * if no node is found, return value is -1

+- Edge case

+    * Given linked list is None

+- Solution

+    The solution uses a recursive call.

+    1. Iterates to the end to find the length of the linked list
+    2. When it reaches to the end, returns [-1, None]. the first element is a reverse order, the second element is a Node
+    3. While coming back to the head, counts up a reverse order and compares m and n. if m and n are the same, saves current node to the second argument.
+    4. When it reaches back to the head, the second element of the return value is the answer.

+- Reasons behind the solution

+    This solution performes only one iteration with theta-of 2 space complexity.
+    There's another solution to iterate the linked list over twice; to know the length, then find the node.
+Compared to this, the solution is better when the linked list is really long.

+- Complexities

+    * Runtime: O(n)
+    * Space: O(1) - in terms of big-o notation, it is O(1) instead of O(2)